 The powdered form of chia can improve its digestibility.
 In a test-tube study, the protein digestibility of raw seed was only 29%, compared to 80% for chia powder.
 This means that your body can absorb more of its amino acids.

-In addition to protein, chia powder contains 8 grams of fiber per serving, as well as high amounts of various vitamins and minerals, including biotin and chromium.
+In addition to protein, chia powder contains 8 grams of fiber per serving and high amounts of various vitamins and minerals, including biotin and chromium.

-Chia protein is nutritious but not complete, as it has a low content of essential amino acids, lysine.
+Chia protein is nutritious but not complete, as it has a low content of essential amino acids and lysine.
 Although you can eat chia seeds whole, their protein can be more digestible when isolated as a powder.

 Different plant protein powders are sometimes combined and sold as blends.
 These have often added flavorings and sweeteners.

 One of the advantages of mixing plant proteins is that it can provide optimal levels of all essential amino acids in one product.

 For example, pea protein can be combined with rice protein.

 Pea protein supplies lysine, where rice protein is low, while rice protein supplies methionine, where pea protein is low.